quicwg/ops-drafts/draft-ietf-quic-manageability.md

   token is explicit in both cases.

-Retry ({{Section 17.2.5 of QUIC-TRANSPORT}}) and Version Negotiation ({{Section 17.2.1 of QUIC-TRANSPORT}}) packets are not encrypted or obfuscated in any way.
+Retry ({{Section 17.2.5 of QUIC-TRANSPORT}}) and Version Negotiation ({{Section 17.2.1 of QUIC-TRANSPORT}}) packets are not encrypted or protected in any way.
 For other kinds of packets, version 1 of QUIC cryptographically obfuscates other information in the packet headers: